getditto-shared/ditto_cot/README.md

 use dittolive_ditto::prelude::*;

-// Parse CoT XML and convert to CotDocument enum CotDocument = cot_to_document(&CotEvent::from_xml(cot_xml)?, "peer-key");
+// Parse CoT XML and convert to CotDocument
+// "peer-key" is the Ditto peer key (a unique identifier for the device or user in Ditto) enum CotDocument = cot_to_document(&CotEvent::from_xml(cot_xml)?, "peer-key");

 // Insert into a Ditto collection (DQL)